spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/README_tuning.md

 Now it came at 18:00 and stopped P A1PE and agent is same version as zabbix and new 1 h before 18:00, v 6.0.40, must be network since this server is far away.

 Try to stopp it for 24h, is it still Zabbix server: Utilization of trapper data collector process, in % = 0?

+Yes, one misbehaving Zabbix agent (or any client using the Zabbix protocol, such as `zabbix_sender` or a proxy) can jam or overload port 10051 on your Zabbix server.
+Here’s how and why this can happen:

+***work here if you need to***

 Work here if you neeed https://github.com/spawnmarvel/linux-and-azure/blob/main/azure-extra-linux-vm/zabbix_monitoring_vms/README_tuning_debug.md